333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Abbey Hudson is an attorney in Gibson Dunn’s Los Angeles office.
-Her practice focuses on complex trial litigation, with an emphasis on transnational, technological and environmental litigation.
-She also devotes a significant portion of her time to helping clients navigate environmental and emerging regulations and related governmental investigations.
+Abbey Hudson is a partner in Gibson Dunn’s Los Angeles office.
+Her practice focuses on environmental matters and complex trial litigation.
+She devotes a significant portion of her time to helping clients navigate environmental and emerging regulations and related governmental investigations.

 Litigation.
 Over the past decade, Ms. Hudson has litigated several of the firm’s most high-profile complex cases.
-She specializes in crafting big picture strategies that create a path for victory through every stage of litigation.
-Representative matters include:
+She specializes in helping clients navigate incident response including crafting big picture media and litigation strategies.
+Ms. Hudson also has an expertise in post-incident e-discovery and evidence preservation.

 Community and Firm Involvement.
-Ms. Hudson served on the firm’s associates committee, and currently services on the firm’s community affairs and diversity committees.
+Ms. Hudson is a member of the Firm’s Associates, Diversity, Well-Being and Community Affairs Committees.
 Additionally, Ms. Hudson helped launch and helps run the firm’s LGBT Women’s initiative.
+In 2017, Ms. Hudson was named one of the 40 Best LGBT Lawyers Under 40 by the National LGBT Bar Association.
 Ms. Hudson also has an active pro bono practice.
-She was recently certified as a trainer for the National Institute for Trial Advocacy and traveled to Kenya with Lawyers Without Borders to facilitate the training of 120 Kenyan advocates and judges on the best ways to successfully bring to trial claims under Kenya’s Wildlife Conservation and Management Act.
+She regularly represents The Trevor Project, and she also is a certified trainer for the National Institute for Trial Advocacy and traveled to Kenya and Tanzania with Lawyers Without Borders to facilitate the training of Kenyan and Tanzanian advocates and judges on how to successfully bring to trial claims under those countries wildlife conservation laws.

 Education and Background.
-Ms. Hudson earned her law degree from Columbia University, where she was a Harlan Fiske Stone Scholar, and president of OutLaws, Columbia’s LGBT law student organization.
+Ms. Hudson earned her law degree from Columbia University, where she was a Harlan Fiske Stone Scholar, a finalist in the Harlan Fiske Stone Moot Court Competition, and president of OutLaws, Columbia’s LGBT law student organization.
 Ms. Hudson received her Bachelor’s degree with distinction in Political Science from Yale University in 2003.

 Columbia University - 2009 Juris Doctor